 Our quality rating: 71%

 The Pax by Ploom is sleek, stylish and super discreet.
 With a durable anodized aluminium finish in a range of colours and a simple LED temperature indication light, the Pax is another vaporizer that’s minimal in design but produces great results.
+Since the release of this article, PAX has bought out the PAX 2 Vaporizer - even more powerful, smaller and lighter.
 Small enough to fit in your pocket, the Pax is one of the most portable loose leaf vaporizers around that also delivers excellent vapour quality through a medical-grade stainless steel air chamber and laser welded stainless steel air path.
 The vapour produced by this unit can reach a comparable standard to the Solo, but it can take a little user skill and practice to master the perfect technique.

 The Pax is all about economy, with a smartly designed automated shutoff function that can detect when your device is sitting idle and turn it off to conserve power.
 It will even detect when you pick it up again, and re-engage heat so you can get straight back to using it!
 The Pax has an analogue temperature control that works with three heat settings – low, medium, and high – that can be adjusted by removing the mouthpiece and pressing the glowing white button inside to cycle through the temperature options.
 The Pax has one simple indication light that flashes different colours to show you when it’s heating, charging, idle, and what temperature setting it’s on.
 With a charge time of 2 hours and the ability to heat up in less than a minute, the Pax really is as simple as charge, pack, and go!